Arianee/docs/docs/arianee-event.md

 ---
-title: Arianee Event
+title: Link Event to Passport
-sidebar_label: Arianee Event
+sidebar_label: Link Event to Passport
 ---

 ## What is an event?